devops-status-mcp-server

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use to discover the correct slug to pass to other tools, or to see which vendors are available before configuring a stack', providing clear context but no exclusion criteria.
+Explicitly states when to use: 'discover the correct slug to pass to other tools' and 'see which vendors are available before configuring a stack'.
+No exclusions needed given the tool's simplicity and clear purpose.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.